 - Put an infant to bed without a bottle or take the bottle away when the infant has finished feeding.
-Do not let the infant keep sucking on the bottle. - Avoid leaving an infant unattended with a bottle containing liquids (i.e. no bottle propping). - Bottle-feeding according to need is appropriate information on formula packages recommending certain amounts for various ages is a guide only and does not necessarily suit every infant. - A cup can be introduced at around 6 months, to teach infants the skill of sipping drinks from a cup. - Use cow's milk-based infant formulas until 12 months of age (all infant formulas available in Australia are iron-fortified). - Special formulas may be used under medical supervision for infants who cannot take cow's milk-based products for specific medical, cultural or religious reasons. - Soy or goat's milk-based formulas are not suitable alternatives for infants with allergies to cow's milk-based formulas.
+Do not let the infant keep sucking on the bottle. - Avoid leaving an infant unattended with a bottle containing liquids (i.e. no bottle propping). - Bottle-feeding according to need is appropriate information on formula packages recommending certain amounts for various ages is a guide only and does not necessarily suit every infant. - A cup can be introduced at around 6 months, to teach infants the skill of sipping drinks from a cup. - Use cow's milk-based infant formulas until 12 months of age (all infant formulas available in Australia are iron-fortified). - Special formulas may be used under medical supervision for infants who cannot take cow's milk-based products for specific medical, cultural or religious reasons. - There is no evidence that the use of soy or goat's milk-based formulas will prevent the development of allergies to cow's milk-based formulas. - The use of special formulas such as extensively hydrolysed or soy milk-based formulas may be used under medical supervision for infants who cannot take cow's milk-based products. - Goat's milk-based formulas are not suitable alternatives for infants with allergies to cow's milk-based formulas.